DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/table-group-row.md

 Field | Type | Description
 ------|------|------------
-showWhenGrouped? | boolean | Specifies if the grid displays the column by which data is grouped. title? | string | Specifies a table column title.
+showWhenGrouped? | boolean | Specifies whether the grid displays the column by which data is grouped. title? | string | Specifies the column title.

 ### TableGroupCellProps

-Describes the properties passed to a component that renders a group cell.
+Describes properties passed to a component that renders a group cell.

 A value with the [TableCellProps](table.md#tablecellprops) shape extended by the following fields: